lithqube/QinousHMI/ReactHMI/README.md

 ## How we use Webpack

-This application uses webpack's capability to require/import assets in the source code in order to bundle them together with the final application.
+This application uses [webpack's](https://github.com/webpack/webpack) capability to require/import assets in the source code in order to bundle them together with the final application.

 Some examples: Wrapping Bachmann’s webMI.js is done using a raw importer (see `model/WebMI.ts`) because it’s not designed to be used as a module.
 SVG-Icons are also imported as raw SVG and placed directly in HTML.
 That way we can easily color them using CSS.
 Keep these use-cases in mind when thinking about changing the bundling technology.

 We don’t bundle CSS and font files together with the source code, though.
+They are both loaded as external resources.

+## Why we use Typescript

+[Typescript](http://www.typescriptlang.org/) allows us to use types in order to improve documentation and tooling, like for example refactoring.
+We use ‘strict null checks’ in order to catch or avoid `undefined` or `null` values.
+Keep it mind though, that Typescript only gives us type-safety on compile-time, not during runtime.

+We also use Typescript in order to be able to use new ES2015 features (or even newer ones) while still supporting older browsers by transpiling down to ES5.
+Be aware that we don’t *polyfill all the things* but only as few features as necessary.
+See `config/polyfills.js` for more details.

+Typescript also allows us to use React-specific JSX syntax for templates thus eliminating the need for Babel completely.

 ## Why we use React